grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 </CodeGroup>

-A trend metric is a container that holds a set of sample values, and which we can ask to output statistics (min, max, average, median or percentiles) about those samples.
+A _trend metric_ is a container that holds a set of sample values, and which we can ask to output statistics (min, max, average, median or percentiles) about those samples.
-By default, k6 will print average, min, max, median, 90th percentile, and 95th percentile.
+By default, k6 prints `average`, `min`, `max`, `median`, `90th percentile`, and `95th percentile`.

 ### Rate _(keeps track of the percentage of values in a series that are non-zero)_